-For your own comfort, you may want to wear a loose skirt to your appointment.
+Some women find it more comfortable to wear a loose skirt to the appointment.
 You will then have to remove only your underwear for the examination.

-Some women have a slight discharge or bleeding after the examination.
-You may want to bring a sanitary pad just in case.
+You may have a slight discharge or bleeding after the examination.
+It's a good idea to bring a sanitary pad just in case.